anshg03/interneers-lab/backend/README.md

-      "price": "IntField (required) The price of the product", "category": "CharField (required) The product belongs to which category", "brand": "CharField (required) The brand of the product", "quantity": "IntField (required) The stock of the product remaining" }
+      "price": "IntField (required) The price of the product", "category": "CharField (required) The product belongs to which category", "brand": "CharField (required) The brand of the product", "quantity": "IntField (required) The stock of the product remaining", "initial_quantity": "IntField (editable=False) This is quantity of product during creation is not editable", "created_at":"DateTimeField (required) This is assigned as time instance during object creation", "updated_at":"DateTimeField (required) This is assigned as time instance during object creation and get update when put/patch request is hit"
+    }
     ```